 - A. Special Warranty: Warrant the following exterior plants, for the warranty period indicated, against defects including death and unsatisfactory growth, except for defects resulting from lack of adequate maintenance, neglect, or abuse by Owner, or incidents that are beyond Contractor's control. - 1.
 Warranty Period for Trees and Shrubs: One year from date of Substantial Completion. - 2.
-Warranty Period for Ground Cover and Plants: Six months from date of Substantial Completion. - 3.
-Remove dead exterior plants immediately.
-Replace immediately unless required to plant in the succeeding planting season.

-- 4. Replace exterior plants that are more than 25 percent dead or in an unhealthy condition at end of warranty period. - 5.
-A limit of one replacement of each exterior plant will be required, except for losses or replacements due to failure to comply with requirements.
+Warranty Period for Ground Cover and Plants: One Year from date of Substantial Completion. - 3.
+Within one year warranty period, remove all dead exterior plants immediately.
+Replace immediately unless required to plant in the succeeding planting season. - 4.
+Replace exterior plants that are more than 25 percent dead or in an unhealthy condition at end of warranty period. - 5.
+A limit of one replacement of each exterior plant will be required, except for losses or replacements due to failure to comply with requirements. - 1.9 MAINTENANCE - A. Trees and Shrubs: Maintain for the following maintenance period by pruning, cultivating, watering, weeding, fertilizing, restoring planting saucers, tightening and repairing stakes and guy supports, and resetting to proper grades or vertical position, as required to establish healthy, viable plantings.

-1.9 MAINTENANCE

-- A. Trees and Shrubs: Maintain for the following maintenance period by pruning, cultivating, watering, weeding, fertilizing, restoring planting saucers, tightening and repairing stakes and guy supports, and resetting to proper grades or vertical position, as required to establish healthy, viable plantings.
 Spray as required to keep trees and shrubs free of insects and disease.
 Restore or replace damaged tree wrappings. - 1.
-Maintenance Period: Six months from date of Substantial Completion. - B. Ground Cover and Plants: Maintain for the following maintenance period by watering, weeding, fertilizing, and other operations as required to establish healthy, viable plantings: 1.
-Maintenance Period: Six months from date of Substantial Completion.
+Maintenance Period: One Year from date of Substantial Completion. - B. Ground Cover and Plants: Maintain for the following maintenance period by watering, weeding, fertilizing, and other operations as required to establish healthy, viable plantings: - 1.
+Maintenance Period: One Year from date of Substantial Completion.